AlfredHealth

 Antiretroviral treatment has transformed HIV into a chronic, manageable condition, like diabetes or high blood pressure.
 The treatment supports people with the virus to live long and healthy lives.

-Treatment can reduce the amount of virus in a person’s body to such low levels that it is undetectable, which means the person cannot transmit HIV to others.
+Treatment can reduce the amount of virus in a person’s body to such low levels that it is undetectable.
+This means the person cannot transmit HIV to others.

 Beginning treatment as soon as possible after your HIV positive diagnosis makes the treatment more effective, protects your health and wellbeing, and helps you reach undetectable virus levels sooner.